Rutuj-Runwal/Antivirus_Testing_Tool/README.md

 A basic Anti-virus Testing Tool for windows operating system supported Antivirus Softwares that tests web and Real Time Protection Modules.
 The tool is developed in python programming language with a basic GUI for testing Antivirus softwares with ease

 ### Note:
-Google may block the executable file download as the file itself is used to test antivirus softwares and is SAFE, the complete source code is available to re-assure and audit the safe.
+Google may block the executable file download as the file itself is used to test antivirus softwares and is SAFE, the complete source code is available to re-assure and audit the safety.
 Any improvements or suggestions are welcome! <br>
 **To get the file:**
 You may clone the whole repository or just press CTRL+j and click on "Keep Dangerous File".